-Ohio Fever – a community based travel team for those kids who are looking for an elevated level of play.
-This level is best described as a higher level of competition than recreational softball, however not as competitive as the elite skill level found in weekend tournament softball.
+Ohio Fever – a community based travel team for those athletes who are looking for an elevated level of play.
+This level is best described as a higher level of competition than recreational softball.
 It will be the organization’s goal to roster as many appropriately talented Stow players as possible – as evaluated by the approved head coach and Stow YES Board.
 Many players and even coaches may be from other communities.

-Fees include: indoor training sessions, participation in a winter league (Pinnacle or Spano Dome), Western Reserve Fastpitch League/Field/Umpire fees, as well as tournaments.
+Fees include: Uniforms, equipment, insurance, indoor winter training sessions, Western Reserve Fastpitch League/Field/Umpire fees, as well as tournaments.

 Q – Do you have to try-out for the Ohio Fever?

 A – Yes.
 Try-outs will be held mid-July through early August.
-Check our web site early July for more information.
+Check our web site in July for more information.

 Q – Does it cost anything to try out?

 A – No

 Q – How many girls are on a team?

 A – This number will vary from team to team.
 However, each team may carry a roster of 10-12 girls.